 Born at 1364 Richins Avenue, Gridley, CA in 1938 with the aid of a mid-wife Don and I arrived.
 Rotate the linked photo by clicking

 My early years were economically easier than my depression era siblings.
 Four brothers served in WW II.
-Don (Merchant Marines, Chief Boson's mate, Long Beach, Canal Zone, Florida, Norfork, Hawaii, and California coast); Hal (Pearl Harbor, welder); Jack (Sgt, Warrant Officer, and Captain Army Air Corp pilot flew new bombers to the Pacific); Vere (Navy gunner, by rifle downed a plane on 12/7 Pearl Harbor, and other planes in major battles in the Pacific); and Allen (Marines, telephone linesman lived with Navajo Code Talkers on Okinawa, restored telephone lines to Beijing in 1945-46).
+Don (Merchant Marines, Chief Boson's mate, Long Beach, Canal Zone, Florida, Norfork, Hawaii, and California coast); Hal (Pearl Harbor, welder); Jack (Sgt, Warrant Officer, and Captain Army Air Corp pilot flew new bombers to the Pacific); Vere (Navy gunner, by rifle downed a plane on 12/7 Pearl Harbor, and other planes in other Pacific battles); and Allen (Marines, telephone linesman lived with Navajo Code Talkers on Okinawa, restored telephone lines to Beijing in 1945-46).
 Allen (Ag. teacher), Colin(Physics) and myself (Mathematics, MBA) are college grads.
 All seven sons may have gained college degrees except for WW II.
 Faith, Dixie and Zoe attended two years of college, and today too may have earned four year college degrees.

 Reading came early, enjoying Prince Valiant and the comics before the first grade.
 School added westerns, local facts (i.e., Wilkes Expedition and Shinn's "Mining Camps") of pre-Gold Rush, and scholarly versions of Gold Rush people/events.
 Native Americans, and Wild West heroes and myths (ie Ishi, who walked into nearby Oroville in 1911, Wild Bill Hickok, and Kit Carson) books were read.
 From our backyard Indian grinding bowls and baskets were dug up.
 In the evenings we read articles from our family World Book Encyclopedia.